 Whilst the outcome of ACL reconstruction surgery is usually extremely

-2) Patella Pain: anterior knee pain with activities such as squatting and sitting can develop in 10-20% of patients.
-It is less common if people fully comply with their rehab programme following surgery
+- Patella Pain: Anterior knee pain with activities such as squatting and sitting can develop in 10-20% of patients after ACL surgery.
+It is less common if people fully comply with their rehab programme following surgery.

-3) Patellar Tendonitis: inflammation of the patellar tendon, aka patellar tendonitis after ACL surgery can occur with a patellar tendon graft due to having the middle third portion of the tendon removed to make the new graft.
-Following your rehab programme is the best cure
+- Patellar Tendonitis: Inflammation of the patellar tendon, aka patellar tendonitis after ACL surgery can occur with a patellar tendon graft due to having the middle third portion of the tendon removed to make the new graft.
+Following your rehab programme is the best cure.

-4) Knee Stiffness or Weakness: stiffness is a common problem after ACL surgery, particularly extension (straightening the leg) but the chances of developing this are greatly reduced by starting exercises as soon as possible and strictly complying with the post-op rehab programme.
-It is important when resting with your leg elevated not to have anything underneath your knee as you want to be stretching it out
+- Knee Stiffness & Weakness: Stiffness is a common problem after ACL surgery, particularly extension (straightening the leg) but the chances of developing this are greatly reduced by starting exercises as soon as possible and strictly complying with the post-op rehab programme.
+It is important when resting with your leg elevated not to have anything underneath your knee as you want to be stretching it out.

-5) Re-rupture: although extremely rare, the ACL graft can re-rupture in 1-2% of cases.
+- Re-Rupture: Although extremely rare, the ACL graft can re-rupture in 1-2% of cases.
 It is more common when allograft tissue from a donor is used rather than autograft tissue (from yourself).
 The new ligament is most vulnerable 6-12 weeks after surgery.
-Wearing an ACL brace for the first few weeks after surgery may be advised to minimise the risk
+Wearing an ACL brace for the first few weeks after surgery may be advised to minimise the risk.

 As you can see, these problems often stem from problems with the rehab programme, either from a poorly designed programme or poor patient compliance.
 It is really important to follow the advice of your surgeon and physio and to rigidly stick to your rehab and recovery programme.